dcSpark-AI/open-LLM-server/README.md

 Open LLM Server uses Rust bindings for [Llama.cpp](https://github.com/ggerganov/llama.cpp#description).
 In theory this means we have full compatibility with whatever models Llama.cpp supports (which are GGML targeted .bin models).
 5-bit models are not yet supported (so generally stick to `q4_0` for maximum compatibility).

-If you're looking to download a model to get started, we recommend searching for a 7b GGML model on [HuggingFace](huggingface.co)
+If you're looking to download a model to get started, we recommend searching for a 7b GGML model on [HuggingFace](huggingface.co).

+For reference, a few models we have personally tested/verified are working:

+- WizardLM-7B-ggml
+- llama-ggml-model-7b
+- ggml-gpt4all-l13b-snoozy

 ## Special Thanks